KellyLin1115/interview-questions-blog/src/main/resources/static/pages/algorithms/sorting-searching.md

 **Stable**: Yes

-## [11 Index min priority queue]
+## [6 Index min priority queue]
+**Complete Binary Tree**: A complete binary tree is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible

-**Heap definitions**.
-The binary heap is a data structure that can efficiently support the basic priority-queue operations.
+**Binary Heap**: The binary heap is a data structure that can efficiently support the basic priority-queue operations.
 In a binary heap, the items are stored in an array such that each key is guaranteed to be larger than (or equal to) the keys at two other specific positions

 A binary heap is a set of nodes with keys arranged in a complete heap-ordered binary tree, represented in level order in an array (not using the first entry).